 Original KB number: 816587

-The SRV record is a Domain Name System (DNS) resource record that is used to identify computers that host specific services.
+The SRV record is a Domain Name System (DNS) resource record.
+It's used to identify computers hosting specific services.
 SRV resource records are used to locate domain controllers for Active Directory.
 To verify SRV locator resource records for a domain controller, use one of the following methods.

 Method 1: Use DNS Manager